Shortcodes were introduced in WordPress 2.5 and are used for adding macros to a page or post.

-There are several built in shortcodes like the Gallery shortcode that come with WordPress, but you will encounter Shortcodes most often when you install plugins.
+There are several built in shortcodes like the Gallery shortcode that come with WordPress, but you will encounter Shortcodes most often after you install plugins.

 Shortcodes are designated using square brackets.
 So to insert a picture Gallery into a post,you enter the following into the post: